exercism/go/concepts/strings/about.md

 // strings.ToLower returns the string given as argument with all its characters lowercased strings.ToLower("MaKEmeLoweRCase")
-// "makemelowercase"
+// => "makemelowercase"

 // strings.Repeat returns a string with a substring given as argument repeated many times strings.Repeat("Go", 3)
-// "GoGoGo"
+// => "GoGoGo"
 ```

+## Special characters

-Some special characters need to be escaped with a leading backslash:
+As mentioned previously, some special characters need to be escaped with a leading backslash.
+Below is a more detailed list of what those special characters are:

 | Value | Description          |
 | ----- | -------------------- |